A-Small-Goal/ASGBoost/README.md

 $sudo python setup.py install

 This should allow you to import tree module in a Python script.
 Please help test it.
-I'll build an efficient implementation of Decison
+Let's try build an efficient implementation of Decison Trees next!!!
-Trees next.